lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 4. In the window that opens up, enter two operands and press the Add button.
 After a short wait, you should see the result.

 ![Windows UWP application](./Img/2018-01-04_15-24-40.png)

+## Conclusion

+We have now tested that the application works well.
+This concludes this sample.
+You can now easily modify this application to add features or change the way it works.
+We hope that you found this sample useful.
+Please don't hesitate to enter comments and questions in the Issues tab above.
+You can also contact me privately but I prefer to keep the discussion in the open so everyone can see the answers.

+Happy coding!
+Laurent